-- Director of Lifetree Clinical Research, an otherwise unknown pain clinic in Salt Lake City, Utah.
+107. Another KOL, Dr. Lynn Webster, was the co-founder and Chief Medical Director of Lifetree Clinical Research, an otherwise unknown pain clinic in Salt Lake City, Utah.
 Dr. Webster was President of the American Academy of Pain Medicine ("AAPM") in 2013.
 He is a Senior Editor of Pain Medicine, the same journal that published Endo special advertising supplements touting Opana ER.
 Dr. Webster was the author of numerous CMEs sponsored by Cephalon, Endo and Purdue.
-At the same time, Dr. Webster was receiving significant funding from the Manufacturer Defendants (including nearly \$2 million from Cephalon). - 105.
-Ironically, Dr. Webster created and promoted the Opioid Risk Tool, a five-question, one-minute screening tool relying on patient self-reports that purportedly allows doctors to manage the risk that their patients will become addicted to or abuse opioids.
+At the same time, Dr. Webster was receiving significant funding from the Manufacturer Defendants (including nearly \$2 million from Cephalon).

+108. Ironically, Dr. Webster created and promoted the Opioid Risk Tool, a five-question, one-minute screening tool relying on patient self-reports that purportedly allows doctors to manage the risk that their patients will become addicted to or abuse opioids.
 The claimed ability to pre-sort patients likely to become addicted is an important tool in giving doctors confidence to prescribe opioids long-term, and, for this reason, references to screening appear in various industry supported guidelines.
 Versions of Dr. Webster's Opioid Risk Tool appear on, or are linked to, websites run by Endo, Janssen and Purdue.
 Unaware of the flawed science and industry bias underlying this tool, certain states and public entities have incorporated the Opioid Risk Tool into their own guidelines, indicating, also, their reliance on the Manufacturer Defendants and those under their influence and control.